nassiry/kando-storage/Readme.md

 </div>

 **Kando** is a versatile and lightweight `2kb` gzip storage utility that simplifies data management in both `localStorage` and `sessionStorage`.
-Unlike other storage packages, **Kando** offers an intuitive API that enables effortless manipulation of single values, arrays, and objects, while providing robust support for nested paths, namespaces, and data expiration in session storage.
+Unlike other storage packages, **Kando** offers an intuitive API that enables effortless manipulation of `single values`, `arrays`, and `objects`, while providing robust support for nested paths, namespaces, and data expiration in session storage.
 Designed for compatibility with both browser and `Node.js` environments, Kando includes an `in-memory` fallback for situations where storage `APIs` are not available.
 Whether you're building a simple web application or a complex `Node.js` project, Kando enhances your storage experience with its flexible and user-friendly approach.

 ## Why Use Kando?